A. Nicole Campbell

 Nic received her B.S. from the Massachusetts Institute of Technology, her JD from Northeastern University School of Law, and her LL.M. in Taxation from New York University School of Law.

 Outside of Work

 Nic resides in Connecticut with her husband, Kevin, their daughters, Kayden and Nova, and their cats, Soleil and Helios.
-She is a certified plant-based chef and loves writing, perusing real estate, and snowboarding black diamond moguls.
+She was born in Barbados and grew up in Barbados, Grand Cayman, and New York (the South Bronx), all of which shaped her into who she is today.
+She is a certified plant-based chef and loves listening, writing, good music, perusing real estate, and snowboarding black diamond moguls.